robertsrb/VERTEX-CFD/index.md

 permalink: /
 ---

-An open-source CFD code for additive manufacturing built on OpenFOAM.
+An open-source CFD code for multi-physics modeling and simulation with a focus on fusion application.
+{: .fs-6 .fw-300 }

 ---